Rough Hairstyles Made Easy- Achieve a Stylish Look with Minimal Effort

 1. It Adds Natural Volume

 Rough styles add lift at the roots and texture all over.
-Even flat or fine hair can look fuller.
+Even flat or fine hair can look fuller, a simple trick from The Art of Managing Fine Hair that makes a big difference in volume.

 2. Works for All Hair Types